 All patients with status epilepticus require hospital admission, preferably to the intensive care unit.

 There are known risks of congenital disabilities due to exposure to some antiepileptic drugs (phenytoin, valproate sodium, and phenobarbital) during the first trimester of pregnancy.
-In the setting of status epilepticus, fetal well-being is dependent on immediate, successful management of seizure activity in the mother.
+In the setting of status epilepticus, fetal well-being is dependent on the immediate, successful management of seizure activity in the mother.
 Lorazepam is recommended for emergency control treatment if status epilepticus occurs during the first trimester.
 Levetiracetam should be considered for urgent control therapy in this setting as evidence suggests a lower risk of associated congenital disabilities in comparison to some other antiepileptic drugs (phenytoin, valproate sodium, and phenobarbital).
 If eclampsia is suspected, intravenous magnesium sulfate is the antiepileptic drug of choice.
 Delivery of the fetus is the definitive treatment of eclampsia.

 Status epilepticus is best managed by an interprofessional team that includes neurology nurses.
-To improve outcomes, clinicians should avoid unnecessary imaging studies or laboratory work up when the patient is having a seizure.
+To improve outcomes, clinicians should avoid unnecessary imaging studies or laboratory workup when the patient is having a seizure.
 Status epilepticus must be addressed quickly and in an organized manner, with simultaneous assessment/management of the airway, breathing, and circulation, while also administering antiepileptic drug (AED) treatment.
 The primary goal of management is to definitively abort seizure activity as rapidly as possible while supporting the patient’s cardiovascular and respiratory status.

 Once the patient is stable, investigations can begin.